 Why Book a Program with OMAH?

-The Orillia Museum of Art & History has been delivering integrated art and history education programs for over 15 years.
-Our programs are designed to meet the requirements of the Ontario Arts Curriculum and the History Curriculum at the primary, junior, and intermediate levels.
+OMAH has been delivering integrated art and history education programs for over 20 years.
+OMAH’s education programs are designed to meet the requirements of the The Ontario Curriculum for the Arts and the The Ontario Curriculum for Social Studies, History and Geography at the primary, junior, and intermediate levels.

 Our programs will guide your class through an engaging, hands-on program that will challenge them to think critically and practice newly learned skills.
 Your class will be taught by one of our experienced and passionate educators who is highly-knowledgeable about the program material.